ntalbott/relix/README.md

     people = Person.lookup{|q| q[:name].eq("Bob Smith")}

 Basically you just specify an index and an operation against that index.
 In addition, you can specify options for the query, such as limit and offset, if supported by the index type.
-Redix only supports querying by a single index at a time.
+Relix only supports querying by a single index at a time.

 Any ordered index can also be offset and limited: